I heard screams from the living room…

 Step 1: Choose a time for your family meetings.
 Family meetings should not be longer than 15 minutes, so the whole family can be present and engaged.
 It’s ok if you don’t get to everything on the agenda.
 The meeting is not meant to be long and drawn out.

 Step 2: Decide your ground rules, and make everyone aware of expected behavior for family meetings.
 No interrupting, kind words, and be respectful is a good place to start.
+Talking sticks can be great for this.

 Step 3: Prepare an agenda.
 When you start, keep it simple.
 The first week simply talk about the rules and what a compliment is.
 Practice giving compliments to each other.